-Benefits include payments to retired members made during the year and accruals for unpaid but earned benefits at December 31.
+Benefits include payments to retired members made during the year and accruals for due but unpaid benefits at December 31.
 Commuted value payments and transfers to other pension plans are recorded in the period in which the Plan is notified and any remaining unpaid amounts are included in accounts payable and accrued liabilities.
-Accrued benefits for active members of the Plan are recorded as part of the pension obligation.
+Accrued benefits for members of the Plan are recognized as part of the pension obligations.